SoftUni-Internal/interactive-content/EN/03-Conditional-Statements-Advanced/02-Nested-Conditions.md

 ```

 # Deep nesting
-Nesting of **more than three conditional statements** inside each other is not considered a good practice.
+Nesting **more than three levels of conditional statements** is not considered a good practice.

-It **has to be avoided**, mostly through optimization of the structure/the algorithm of the code and/or by using another type of conditional statement.
+We can optimize the code structure by using another type of conditional statement.

 [/slide]

 [slide hideTitle]